Presentation Is Everything

-The Website or Ad Is The Only Salesperson
+The Website or Campaign Is The Only Salesperson

-The text and the images on a page or ad are all that one has to get a message across to the customer and convince them to trust and buy, instead of any of the many other competitor stores and businesses out there to choose.
+The text and the images on a page or advertisement are all that one has to get the message across to the customer, and convince them to trust and buy; instead of choosing any of the many competitor stores and businesses available.

-Because a website or ad's presentation is so important, there are many areas to review to make sure a company's website or marketing presentation is accurate, clear, and apparent:
+Because a website or campaign's presentation is so important, there are many areas to review to make sure presentation and content are accurate, clear, and apparent:

-- The website or marketing content needs to be complete, and clean with all i's dotted and t's crossed.
+- Content needs to be complete, and clean with all i's dotted and t's crossed.

-- All graphics need to load and integrate well with the design of the site or ad (graphics should NOT distract, but instead enhance the experience).
+- All graphics need to load and integrate well with the design of the site or campaign.

 - All spelling, punctuation, and grammatical errors need to be correct and accurate.

-- If a standard of capitalizing every first letter of product titles or headings is set, then all product titles and headings should follow that same format for consistency.
+- Everything should be consistent, if a standard of capitalizing every first letter of product titles or headings is set, then all product titles and headings should follow that same format.

-Little mistakes such as the above, are what set the "professional" sites and marketing materials, (those that will generate all the business), apart from the rest.
+Little mistakes or inconsistencies such as the above, are what set "professional" sites and marketing materials, (those that will generate leads and business), apart from the rest.

 The End Goal

-When a customer enters the business website, online store, or views the advertisement, one should want them to:
+When a customer enters the business site, online store, or views an advertisement, one should want them to: